Toggle Menu

 Zabir’s attendance was supported by a SHIP grant from Rollins, enabling him to take full advantage of this prestigious opportunity both to engage in conference sessions and present his student-faculty research.
 Efforts like these are part of Rollins’ commitment to providing students with hands-on learning experiences that extend beyond the classroom.

-“Being able to attend such a competitive conference as an undergraduate is incredibly exciting,” shares Zubair.
+“Being able to attend such a competitive conference as an undergraduate is incredibly exciting,” shares Zubir.
 “I had the opportunity to interact with leading researchers, discuss my ideas, and gain insights that will shape my future studies.”

 Tisha, whose research focuses on the intersection of AI, VR, and education, emphasized the impact of these opportunities for undergraduate students.